alpero-ms/exodbulkdelete/README.md

 9. Do not apply this script in a production environment without first testing it in a demo environment.
 The author disclaims any responsibility for damages or data loss resulting from the use of this script.

+10. I've deleted more than 5M emails in 4 days with this script (I have used 2 Azure app with 12 PS ISE Screen) on my CX tenant.